 First, you have to spend the money on the annual membership fee.
 Second, you have to know that you’re going to use what you buy.
 We do have a membership to a warehouse club store.
 We find they have cheap prices on a lot of the stuff we buy regularly.

-Here’s a list of what I regularly buy at the warehouse club store.
+Here’s a list of what I regularly buy:

 - Dried spices such as salt, pepper and garlic powder